Don't serve your family and friends boring Pumpkin Hand Pies! Charm them first with their looks, and then dazzle them with their taste!

 - Transfer the pie filling to a large bowl and add the softened cream cheese to the pumpkin mixture.
-Stir to completely incorporate the cream cheese with the pumpkin pie filling.
+Stir to thoroughly incorporate the cream cheese with the pumpkin pie filling.

 - Add the egg yolks and vanilla extract to the bowl and stir well to combine.

-- Refrigerate the pumpkin filling in the refrigerator at least 30 minutes.
+- Refrigerate the pumpkin filling for at least 30 minutes.

 - In a small bowl, stir the remaining egg and 1 tablespoon water.